laravel/nova-docs/3.0/resources/authorization.md

 }
 ```

+#### Dynamic Relatable Methods

-You can filter individual relationships by using a dynamic function.
-For example, if your application has a `Post` resource, in which posts can be tagged, but the `Tag` resource has different types, you can use a dynamic `relatableQuery`:
+You can customize the "relatable" query for individual relationships by using a dynamic method name.
+For example, if your application has a `Post` resource, in which posts can be tagged, but the `Tag` resource is associated with different types of models, you may define a `relatableTags` method to customize the relatable query for this relationship:

 ```php
 /**